 - DON’T COME TO CLOSE TO ANY WHALE SHARKS

 - DON’T FEED THE SHARKS (YOURSELF)

 We were on a small boat with 4 others.
 You will only have 20-30 minutes to snorkel and be next to the whale sharks.
 You are not allowed to touch them or come too close.
 Touching the sharks is a criminal offense and will result in a huge fine or even prison.
 Every time you come too close, you will be warned by the staff and at some point called out to come back to the boat.
 We have been too many places with “rules” usually they are not enforced.
 In Oslob, it was very different and that is a good thing.

 OUR TIP: The place gets really busy and the last boat goes out there around 8-9 right before the whale sharks finish their breakfast.
 Make sure to be one of the first boats otherwise you need to wait in a line for some time.

 TO SNORKEL OR NOT TO SNORKEL WITH WHALE SHARKS THAT ARE FED

-Some people (mostly Westerners) criticise the site for one reason: They don’t like that the whale sharks are being fed as it is unnatural and makes the animals dependent on humans or might even stop them from migrating.
+Some people (mostly Westerners) criticize the site for one reason: They don’t like that the whale sharks are being fed as it is unnatural and makes the animals dependent on humans or might even stop them from migrating.
 Matter of fact that doesn’t sound good at all.
 We get it and this is why we didn’t want to visit Oslob at first.
 We wrote the whole article about this controversial topic with all 10 facts to know before you go to Oslob.
 Surprisingly there are not only negative facts but also many positive ones.